How to Find Hope

 as it is written: ‘None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one.”
 Romans 3:10-12

-So where is our hope?
+So if we can never meet God’s standards, where is our hope?

 What is that plan?
 The life, death, and resurrection of Jesus Christ.